-"In this nature-inspired interior designed by architect Patrick Bouchain, the glass-paned dining areas are arranged around an imposing hundred-year-old oak tree.
-In this setting, Michel and César carry on the family tradition with aplomb, sending out cuisine that bears the Troisgros hallmark more indelibly than ever – John Dory with black truffle; double consommé with bone marrow, eel and crayfish.
-The original dishes are punctuated with flashes of vegetable-based ingenuity and subtle hints of acidity and bitterness.
-Beautifully enhanced ingredients; refined and adventurous dishes; a permaculture kitchen garden and lake… so many details that continue to make this an exceptional restaurant, in a setting that will take your breath away." - Michelin Inspector
+"In this nature-inspired interior designed by architect Patrick Bouchain, the glass-paned dining areas are arranged around an imposing century-old oak tree.
+In this setting, César carries on the family tradition with aplomb, with cuisine that bears the Troisgros hallmark more indelibly than ever.
+The dishes are original, punctuated with flashes of vegetable-based ingenuity and subtle hints of acidity and bitterness.
+Beautifully elevated ingredients; refined and adventurous dishes; a permaculture kitchen garden and lake – an exceptional restaurant in a setting that will take your breath away." - Michelin Inspector

 "Nestled in the idyllic French countryside, Troisgros boasts a remarkable legacy spanning four generations, and since 1968 when it was under the direction of brothers Pierre and Jean Troisgros, it has maintained three Michelin stars — standing to beat the 55-year record held by Restaurant Paul Bocuse." - Elissa Suh